Gageperrin/it-notes/RHCSA.md

 #### 15.2 Understanding LVM Setup ####

 The volume group is the abstraction of all storage available on a system.
 Storage devices can be disks, partitions, etc. A volume group can be extended by adding more physical volumes.
 LV take disk space out of the volume group and do not have a direct relationship with physical volumes (unless configured otherwise).

+#### 15.3 Creating an LVM Logical Volume ####

+Create a partition from `parted`, use `set n lvm on`.
+Use `pvcreate /dev/sdb1` to create the physical volume.
+Use `vgcreate vgdadta /dev/sdb1` to create the volume group.
+Use `lvcreate -n lvdata -L 1G vgdata` to create the logical volume.
+Use `mkfs /dev/vg/data/lvdata` to create a file system.
+Put it in `/etc/fstab` to mount it persistently.

+#### 15.4 Understanding Device Mapper and LVM Device Names ####

+Device mapper is the system that the kernel uses to interface storage devices.
+Device mapper generates meaningless names like `/dev/dm-0` and `/dev/dm-1`.
+Meaningful names are provided as symbolic links through `/dev/mapper/`.
+Alternatively use the LVM generated symbolic links such as `/dev/vgdata/lvdata`.

+#### 15.5 Resizing LVM Logical Volumes ####

+To grow a logical volume, run `lvextend -r`, this will pull storage from the volume group.
+Run `vgs` to see what storage is available.
+Run `vgextend` to add a physical volume to the volume group.

+`e2resize` is an independent resize utility for Ext file systems. `xfs_growfs` can be used to grow an XFS file system.